28harishkumar/todolist/README.md

 tutorials
 ------------

 I am creating this cms as well as tutorial for this cms.
-I will upload the tutorial on my blogging webiste [Find All Together](http://findalltogether.blogspot.com/) very soon.
-I will tell how I have built this cms step by step.
+The tutorials are on my blogging webiste [Find All Together](http://www.findalltogether.com/wp/tag/create-cms/) .
+[Learn how to built a cms step by step](http://www.findalltogether.com/wp/tag/create-cms/).

 Demo
 ------------